imperialCHEPI/healthgps/userguide.md

 Having initialised the virtual population risk factors, the *dynamic model* projects individuals' risk factors over time using *delta* changes to current values.
 The structure of a *dynamic* model file is shown below, only the factors variable range, regression coefficients and residuals standard deviation are required, this model type definition is *lite* and can scale to any size datasets.

 The first two properties document the model's target *country*, and the *percentage value* used to calculate the *risk factors* variables range *quartile* from the respective dataset variables.
-The *risk factors* section defines the model hierarchy and must be copied into the *configuration file*, the factors range are calculated from data are used as constraints during updates at runtime.
+The *risk factors* section defines the model hierarchy and must be copied into the *configuration file*, the factors range are used to constrain updates to the respective factors value at runtime.

 ```json
 {